Clivern/terraform-provider-beetle/README.md

 $ go build -o terraform-provider-beetle
 ```

+Also you can download one of the latest binary from here https://github.com/Clivern/terraform-provider-beetle/releases

 You must install this provider manually in order to use it.
 This link has the required steps https://www.terraform.io/docs/configuration/providers.html#third-party-plugins

 ## Versioning